json420/degu/doc/index.rst

         *scopeid* needed for IPv6 link-local addresses

     *   Degu transparently supports ``AF_INET``, ``AF_INET6``, and ``AF_UNIX``,
-        all through the single *address* argument
+        all through a single *address* argument that is used uniformly in both the server and client APIs

 Degu is being developed as part of the `Novacut`_ project.
 Packages are available for `Ubuntu`_ in the `Novacut Stable Releases PPA`_ and the `Novacut